-My own preferred recipe combines chalk and clay in equal amounts and I add mostly water, with only a little glycerin.
-I use 'technical grade' calcium carbonate (the cheapest option) and, although white clays such as Kaolin are preferred by many toothpaste makers for aesthetic reasons, I use Bentonite clay which is pale grey in colour.
-(See below for further details about Bentonite.)
+I use 'technical grade' calcium carbonate, which is the cheapest option, and, although white clays such as Kaolin are preferred by many toothpaste makers for aesthetic reasons, I use Bentonite clay which is pale grey.

-I find it best to sift the dry chalk and clay together using a fine sieve (this helps to prevent the formation of lumps - the toothpaste maker's curse) and I keep a supply of this ready-sifted dry mix to hand for use as required.
-A new batch of paste can then be prepared easily by taking a small quantity of this and adding the required amount of glycerin and filtered water.
+I find it best to sift the dry chalk and clay together using a fine sieve.
+This helps to prevent the formation of lumps - the toothpaste maker's curse!
+I keep a supply of this ready-sifted dry mix to hand for use as required.
+A new batch of paste can then be prepared easily by taking a small quantity of this and adding it to filtered water.

-J M Loveridge (023 8063 9836 www.jmloveridge.com) can supply technical grade calcium carbonate, which behaves in exactly the same way as those forms sold by other suppliers and may in fact be exactly the same material, from the same source as even the most expensive and hard-to-obtain 'pharmaceutical grade'.
-The only difference, I am told, is that the 'technical' variety has simply not been tested and issued with a certificate stating its suitability for use in the manufacture of medicines.
+Technical grade calcium carbonate is available from J M Loveridge ( +44 (0)1264 367 610).
+This behaves in exactly the same way as those forms of calcium carbonate sold by most other suppliers, and may in fact be exactly the same material, from the same source as even the most expensive and hard-to-obtain 'pharmaceutical grade'.
+The only difference is that the 'technical' variety has simply not been tested and issued with a certificate stating its suitability for use in the manufacture of medicines.

-NB J M Loveridge is also a 'Specials Manufacturer' - a producer of bespoke medicines (see Deadly Drugs and Free-from Medicines) and stocks many chemical products which are now difficult to obtain from high street chemists, such as borax and citric acid.
+It's worth noting that J M Loveridge is also a 'Specials Manufacturer' - a producer of bespoke medicines (see the FoodsMatter articles here and here).
+And they stock many chemical products that can often be difficult to obtain from local shops, such as borax and citric acid.